 Undergraduate studies in Sociology

-Welcome to the undergraduate program in sociology at the University of Louisville!
+Welcome to undergraduate studies in sociology at UofL!

-If you are considering sociology as a major or minor, the following information can help determine if sociology is right for you.
+If you are considering sociology as a major or minor, read the following to help determine if sociology is right for you.
 If you have already decided to declare your major or minor in sociology, move to the section on "How do I become a sociology major or minor" below.
-Finally, if you are already and major or minor and wish to learn more about advising, registration, etc., click here.
+If you are already and major or minor and wish to learn more about advising, registration, etc., click here.

 What sociology degrees (and minors) are available?

-The Department of Sociology offers both the bachelor of arts and bachelor of science degrees in sociology - and students have the option of completing the BA degree entirely online.
-(The BS in sociology should be available online in Fall, 2024.)
+The Department of Sociology offers both the bachelor of arts and bachelor of science degrees in sociology - and students have the option of completing either the BA or BS degree entirely online.
 Additionally, we offer four minors.

 BA sociology BA online BS sociology Minor in sociology Minor in sociology HMW minor SoC minor

-BA in sociology Online BA in sociology BS in sociology Minor in sociology Minor in diversity and inequality Minor in health,
+BA in sociology Online BA in sociology BS in sociology Online BS in sociology Minor in sociology Minor in diversity and inequality Minor in health,

 medicine and well-being